 I empower individuals in the public eye to be more confident while talking to the press, enabling them to communicate who they are and what they care about.
 I have honed my unique approach while coaching thousands of high-profile performers, executives, and entrepreneurs in both private sessions and group workshops since 2009.
-My method blends such practical techniques as how to create impactful messages and deflect unwanted questions with the tools I have acquired as a Co-Active life coach, which address a person’s feelings about doing interviews.
+My method blends such practical techniques as how to create impactful messages and deflect unwanted questions with the tools I have acquired as a certified Co-Active life coach, which address a person’s feelings about doing interviews.

 If you’ve had media training before, your coach probably focused on superficial presentation, like hand gestures and eye contact, or they gave you a script to follow.